prodblog/prodblog.github.io/_posts/2015-09-14-steam-and-color.markdown

 ---
 layout: post
-title: "Steam, Microtransactions, & Color"
+title: "Color Part 2: Steam Inventory"
 date: 2015-09-14 10:00:00
 categories: design
 ---
+![Steam Logo](/assets/img/steam/steam_logo.png)

 [Valve Software](http://www.valvesoftware.com) launched the Steam game platform back in 2003.
 It was initially terrible, but Valve kept pushing update after update.
 Now Steam is the most widely used PC gaming platform on Earth (and *much* less terrible).

-![Steam Logo](/assets/img/steam/steam_logo.png)

 Since 2003, Valve has released several games and sequels.
 Within the last few years, their latest addition to the Counter-Strike franchise, dubbed "Global Offensive", has exploded in popularity.
 While the game itself costs around $15, Valve makes most of its money through microtransactions.
 Each weapon in Counter-Strike: Global Offensive (CS:GO) has an array of aesthetic "skins" that change the look and feel of the weapon while not affecting performance.
 Valve also operates a trading platform on Steam which has created a closed, virtual economy on their gaming platform.
 <!--more-->